jolpica/jolpica-f1/docs/endpoints/drivers.md

 ### status

-**Filters for only drivers who have finished a race with a specific statusId**
+Filters for only drivers who have finished a race with a specific `statusId`.

 `/status/{statusId}/` -> ex: `/ergast/f1/status/2/drivers/`